-Take to social media with messages on how your club is reducing its carbon footprint, helping to reduce climate change, tackling single use platics and polution of the environment.
+Take to social media with messages on how your club is reducing its carbon footprint, helping to reduce climate change, tackling single use plastics and helping to supporting biodiversity.

 Consider having a speaker at one of your club's meetings to help raise awareness of environmental issues.

-For more information or help getting an environmental project underway please email the District Environmental Lead
+For more information or help getting an environmental project underway please email the District Environment Lead

 more Rotarian Gloria Barnett talks about all things environmental